FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 acknowledged that it had been a tough 12 months for everyone, especially the business

-community who have had to operate within severe restrictions as we all learned to live with--- 2
+community who have had to operate within severe restrictions as we all learned to live with
+---
+2

 COVID-19.
 After suffering a very sharp fall in economic activity during 2020, the Limerick